Audiology Expert & Founder

 The brain is such a powerful tool if used in the right way and this certainly applies in this situation.
-If your listening for your tinnitus, you are likely afraid of the noise which will increase your awareness and keep the loop of fear going.
-It is very important to talk to family also and don’t feel like you are burdening them, I didn’t speak out and suffered in silence, I would not act this way now and always speak to friends and family about how you feel, they are there to help you.
+If you listen for your tinnitus, you are likely afraid of the noise which will increase your awareness and keep the loop of fear going.
+It is very important to talk to the family also and don’t feel like you are burdening them, I didn’t speak out and suffered in silence, I would not act this way now and always speak to friends and family about how you feel, they are there to help you.

 Get out into nature as much as you can daily and don’t spend your time consumed on forums looking for answers.
-There really is no answer at the moment on any forums, websites, search engines.
+There really is no answer at the moment on any forums, websites, or search engines.
 You are the answer and only you can excel in your recovery and you will, believe me, and have faith.